freenas/freenas-docs/userguide/sharing.rst

 #.
 Fill out the other required fields, then press :guilabel:`SAVE`.

-macOS users can connect to the guest AFP share by clicking :menuselection:`Go --> Connect to Server`.
+macOS users can use Finder to connect to the guest AFP share by clicking :menuselection:`Go --> Connect to Server`.
-In the example shown in :numref:`Figure %s <afp_connect_server_fig>`, the user entered *afp://* followed by the IP address of the %brand% system.
+In the example shown in :numref:`Figure %s <afp_connect_server_fig>`, the user entered :literal:`afp://` followed by the IP address of the
+%brand% system.

 Click the :guilabel:`Connect` button.
 Once connected, Finder opens automatically.
 The name of the AFP share is displayed in the SHARED